 Then there is the group who are saved and they know it.
 These are the ones we would call the strong, mature Christians who are growing, evincing a new, changed life.
 Though they have the normal struggles of everyone else, they show from year to year evidence of progress and growth in these areas.
 They know they belong to God; they have no doubts about it.

-Just as I was working through these notes and the passage at hand, an email came him from a troubled Christian man who write,
+As I was working through these notes in 2002 and the passage at hand, an email came him from a troubled Christian man who write,

 "...it seems to me that the Church in America is becoming increasingly a place of hostility.
 Christian writers, scholars, television personalities, etc. are getting more and more to the point where they criticize, attack, demonize, and vilify each other over different matters.
 And what would be funny about it, if it were not so serious, is that a lot of them (not all of them but many) would claim that the issues they're fighting over are not the "most important matters" within the Church world.
 If these things are not the "most important" things of all, then why are we fighting over them?

 "I have my doubts that there will ever be an answer to this question - on either side of eternity - because nobody seems to be able to give THE absolute definitive explanation as to why this is going on.
 There appears to be too many differing perspectives about what constitutes the issues which of necessity have to be worked out among Christians.
 Therefore, as I view it, the problem is: if nobody can determine what actually is worth fighting for and what isn't, then are not all these people who are doing this simply wasting their time?
 After all, it would appear to simply be a matter of opinion as to what is and is not important.
 But if that's the case, then everything is subjective and nobody really has the full truth regarding the Bible about what is fact and what is opinion.